stevenroose/covenants.info/content/use-cases/vaults.md

 ## Requirements

 Vaults generally need two things:
-- a way to enforce certain propertiss on the input and output values of a transaction
+- a way to enforce certain properties on the input and output values of a transaction
 - a way to enforce a delay period after which a certain script can be activated.

 These two requirements are surprisingly non-trivial to enforce and hence vaults have been an